to trace, or not to trace

 4. Transfer with water soluble paper:

-This method is perfect for complex (and if you hate tracing...simple) patterns, heavy weight and/or dark colored fabrics.
+This method is perfect for complex and simple patterns, light-medium weight and/or dark colored fabrics.

-- Simply print your design out on the water soluble paper, peel and stick to your fabric, and stitch.
+- Simply print your design out on the SULKY Water Soluble Paper, peel and stick to your fabric, and stitch.

 - When finished stitching; wash the water soluble paper out with tepid water and hang to air dry.
 Keep the fabric taut as you rinse and dry to prevent any wrinkles.